 If the College has concerns about your child we will contact you immediately.
-The progress of all students is checked early in the first term and brief reports are sent home.
-Families are contacted where needed.
+The progress of all students is checked weekly and brief reports are sent home every Friday.
 Detailed reports are issued in term three and term four.
-Parentteacher meetings are held throughout the year.
+Parent-teacher meetings are held throughout the year.